top of page

 seeing the details and differences among grasses

 After taking my first botany class in 1976, I found myself particularly attracted to graminoids (grasses, sedges, rushes), especially members of the family Poaceae.
 I'm also a student of Carex, but still very much a student.
 For more on sedges go here.
-In Juncus, I have no expertise at all.
 Are you curious about grasses in the natural world around you?
 If so, this a place where you can start developing the skills to identify species in this family of plants that is easily overlooked.
 In other words, here is a cure for "grass blindness."

 bottom of page